EndPointCorp/end-point-blog/2018/04/23/expert-help-with-saas.html.md

 ### Select the Right Vendor

 Working with an expert consultant can help you make the right choices from the start.
 Sometimes knowing the level of customization that your project requires can be a real challenge.
-End Point has experience with everything from out-of-the-box SaaS platforms to large-scale, custom software developments — we take time to understand your requirements and guide you to the perfect solution for your business.
+End Point has experience with everything from out-of-the-box SaaS platforms to large-scale, custom software developments—​we take time to understand your requirements and guide you to the perfect solution for your business.

 ### Custom Design